Search Railroad Sites For:

 The power running around our train at Monte Vista.

-Following US 190 back towards Alamosa.
+Our train followed US 190 back toward Alamosa.

 The view looking up the San Luis Valley north.